Benoîte Groult: In popular culture

 Benoîte Groult was the subject of several documentary films.
 Anne Lefant devoted the documentary Une chambre à elle: Benoîte Groult ou comment la liberté vint aux femmes to Groult, who was 86 years old at the time.
 It includes testimonies of Josyane Savigneau, Paul Guimard and Yvette Roudy and was published in 2006 by Hors Champ Productions.
 In 2008 the documentary Benoîte Groult, le temps d'apprendre à vivre, written by Marie Mitterrand and directed by Jean-Baptiste Martin, aired on France 5 as a part of the series Empreintes.

 In 2013 Grasset published a graphic novel based on the life of Benoîte Groult, called Ainsi soit Benoîte Groult, by the hand of Catel.

 Personal life

 Benoîte Groult was married three times.
 In 1944, she married medical student Pierre Heuyer, who died soon afterward of tuberculosis.
 In 1951, she married journalist Georges de Caunes with whom she had two daughters, Blandine and Lison.
 She later married the writer Paul Guimard (1921–2004).
 The couple had one daughter, Constance.

-Benoîte Groult had a holiday home in Derrynane, Ireland, and spent the summers there from 1977 till 2003.
-French president François Mitterrand visited her there in 1988.